 Denver, Colo.
 (October 12, 2021) – Denver Partner Jon Olafson recently joined The Colorado Bar Association’s “Our Voices” podcast to discuss his journey becoming a leader in the legal field, while actively working to improve representation of LGBTQ members in the profession.

-In the 45-minute conversation, Mr. Olafson discusses his upbringing in a small town in Minnesota, where there wasn’t much visibility for the LGBTQ community.
+In the 45-minute conversation, Mr. Olafson discusses his upbringing in a small town in Minnesota, where there was not much visibility for the LGBTQ community.
 Up to his senior year in high school, he faced verbal and physical bullying because of his orientation.

 Mr. Olafson came out openly as a gay man after graduating law school in Texas while awaiting bar results in 2001, surrounded by supportive friends.

 “My whole life, I had been conditioned that I was bad,” said Mr. Olafson.
 “When you start to tell people, you expect that same backlash and that same anger.
 Now I’m 45-years-old, and to this day, I still think about those things when I meet clients or colleagues.
 To this day, I still have that wall up.”

 On his diversity and equity work, Mr. Olafson spoke of increasing representation in the profession, especially in leadership positions where decision-making initiatives happen.
 He mentioned why he doesn’t like the term “leadership pipeline,” as it excludes many underrepresented populations who don’t have a seat at the table.